niallpaterson/quine-quotes-api/README.md

 ## About

 The API is built in Node.js using [express](https://www.npmjs.com/package/express).
 A local JSON file is used for its database.
 Interaction with the database is handled with Node's filesystem module.
-To prevent file corruption, synchronous (and hence blocking) variants of the readFile and writeFile operations are used.
-In the future, corruption will be avoided by using asynchoronous operations coupled with [rwlock](https://www.npmjs.com/package/rwlock).
+To prevent file corruption synchronous (and hence blocking) variants of the readFile and writeFile operations are used.
+In the future corruption will be avoided by using asynchronous operations coupled with [rwlock](https://www.npmjs.com/package/rwlock).

 ## Installation